 After testing, determine the best launch date.
 Give yourself some buffer time to deal with any UX or UI problems or issues with site migration, which can be notoriously difficult with regard to re-platforming.
 Avoid launching during the busy holiday season: Generally, late September through the end of the year won’t be ideal, as this will be an important time to have a fully operational site — not something that needs more QA.

 Redesign, re-platform and/or migration can be a difficult process.
+You can hire an agency in London, or whatever your place of residence is, to make this job easier for you.
 But it can also be rewarding when you re-launch your site and find that user experience has improved, traffic is up and so are profits.